Climate change: the physics

-The main points of the physics of climate change are
+The scientific consensus on the physics of climate change is that

 This is the scientific consensus based on the IPCC AR6 WG1 report of 2021.